 Cocktail wieners can sit this one out: We've got a new version of pigs in a blanket, and it's whole wheat and vegetarian.
 Don't skimp on the creamy mustard sauce--it's the perfect teammate for the winning combination of green beans, dill Havarti and caraway seeds.

 Position 2 oven racks in the upper and lower thirds of the oven, and preheat to 375 degrees F. Line 2 baking sheets with parchment.
 Line a rimmed baking sheet with paper towels.

 Put the green beans in a large microwave-safe bowl with a splash of water, cover and microwave until bright green and crisp-tender, about 5 minutes.
+Drain the beans on the paper towel-lined baking sheet.
 Let cool, then toss with the oil and a large pinch of salt.

 Meanwhile, whisk together the flour, baking powder, baking soda and 1 teaspoon salt in a medium bowl.
 Add the butter, and work it into the flour mixture with your fingers until the butter is broken down into very small pea-size pieces.
 Make a well in the center, and pour in the milk.
 Stir the dry ingredients into the wet with a fork.

 Once the dough comes together, knead it gently a couple of times on a well-floured work surface.
 Roll it out to a little thinner than 1/8 inch.
 Cut it into as many 1 1/2-by-3-inch rectangles as you can; discard any scraps.
 On each rectangle, lay 4 green bean halves crosswise (the tips should poke out a little) and top with about 1 teaspoon of the cheese; roll the rectangle up, making sure the ends overlap; seal and arrange, seam-side down, 2 inches apart on the prepared baking sheets.
 Brush each with egg, and sprinkle with caraway seeds.